 - You can watch on up to 2 viewing screens at a time

-Netflix offers a 3rd plan as well that includes additional features such as:
+Netflix’s $15.99 a month plan includes additional features such as:

 - Ultra HD viewing when available

 - You can watch on up to 4 viewing screens at a time